Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade.md

 enabled or disabled with the new `--enable-controller-{NAME}` flags provided for the controller manager.

-Autonegotiation of the Ingress API version (for example, `extensions/v1beta1` or `networking/v1`) has been disabled and you now have to set **exactly one** option for these specific controllers:
+Auto-negotiation of the Ingress API version (for example, `extensions/v1beta1` or `networking/v1`) has been disabled and you now have to set **exactly one** option for these specific controllers: